jupyter/jupyter/docs/source/install.rst

     Some of Jupyter's dependencies may require compilation, in which case you would need the ability to compile Python C-extensions.
-    This means having a C compiler and the Python headers.
+    You will need a C compiler and the Python headers.
     On Debian-based systems (e.g. Ubuntu), you can get this with:

     .. code-block:: bash